Anjalis14/Amazon-clone/README.md

 # Amazon-clone
-Amazon clone using Html &amp; CSS
+Amazon clone using Html and CSS